idevgames/uDevGames.com/MISSING.md

   with Github, as a remediation step for the above case.
 * When I log in I should be automatically redirected to the most recent page I was looking at.
+* When I have an invalid cookie I should see an error prompting me to log out (which will destroy my cookie) and log back in again.